Home Links Contact Information

-( Pic of tower tilted over, so that the quad is easily accessible at the other side of the hedge..)
+( Pic of tower tilted over, so that the quad is at the other side of the hedge on the lawn.)

-I have no accurate method to measure forward gain, but I reckon it is the text book 5-6 dBd..
-F/B ratio is consistently 5-6 S points on my S meter, for all bands 20-10m.
-It's a bit less on 30m, but still pretty good...circa 15dB.
-As with all 2 element Quads, It has a wide beam width.. about 60 degrees.
+I have no accurate method to measure forward gain, but I reckon it is the text book 6-7 db..
+F/B ratio is consistently 5-6 S points on my TS850 S meter, on all bands 20-10m.
+I don't know how many dbs per S Point for my TS 850, but it is surely at least 3db per S Point.
+So this translates to a minimum of 15 db, and arguably as high as 30db.
+As with all 2 element Quads, It has a wide beamwidth, about 60 degrees.

 (Measured plot of polar diagram..15m.
 Using software by I0JX and TS850 to produce the plot)

-The spider was built for me by my friend Jim E18GS,(EI7M) who is an Engineer.
-He also built my Crank-up Tilt-over Tower.
-The spider is made of stainless steel.
-The boom is about 18 inches long ( not critical), with the angle iron arms welded to the boom at an angle of 110 degrees to the horizontal.
+The spider was built for me by my friend Jim E18GS,(EI7M) who is an Engineer (He also built my crank up, tilt over tower).
+It is made of stainless steel, which of course, does not rust.
+The boom is about 18 inches long ( not critical), with the angle iron arms welded to the boom at an angle of 110degrees to the horizontal.
 The pipe, a foot long, is welded at right angles to the boom in the centre.
-Depending on whether the pipe is welded to the flat side of the boom, or to the corner, gives either a diamond or a square shape quad.
+Depending whether you weld the pipe to the flat side of the boom, or on the corner, gives you either a diamond or a square shape quad.